-For academics, the lifeworlds of East European Jews before the Shoah have been of interest for many years.
+For academics, the lifeworlds of east European Jews before the Shoah have been of interest for many years.
 Think of the work by Verena Dohrn, Yvonne Kleinmann, Kai Struve, François Guesnet, and Gertrud Pickhan.
-Here, I would say to the contrary that research on the Shoah - to the extent that it was not purely research on the perpetrators - has only gotten underway more strongly in recent years.
-Here, I'd like to refer to the studies by Dieter Pohl, Michael Alberti, Jacek Andrzej Młynarczyk, Christoph Dieckmann, and Joachim Tauber.
-However, research into the Shoah is still limited, to some degree because work with so-called "ego sources", such as memorial books, has hardly developed.
+Here, I would say to the contrary that research on the Shoah - to the extent that it is not purely research on the perpetrators - has only got underway more strongly in recent years.
+Here, I would like to refer to the studies by Dieter Pohl, Michael Alberti, Jacek Andrzej Mlynarczyk, Christoph Dieckmann, and Joachim Tauber.
+However, research into the Shoah is still limited, to some degree because work with so-called "ego documents", such as memorial books, has hardly developed.
 This work demands a great deal of source criticism and a knowledge of languages.
 With regard to the subjective view of the persecuted Jews, there is still a tendency toward projecting one's own attitude.
-Scholars of East European History in Germany are happy to leave the subject of the Shoah to German specialists such as Christian Gerlach, Götz Aly, or Andrei Angrick.
+Scholars of east European History in Germany are happy to leave the subject of the Shoah to German specialists such as Christian Gerlach, Götz Aly, or Andrei Angrick.
 However, the latter are frequently unable to make direct use of Hungarian, Slavic, Yiddish, and Hebrew texts.
 This may be a "technical" argument, but it is one that is clearly reflected in the type of research conducted.

-Despite some differentiating studies, the perception among the general public, and often among academics as well, has been influenced by the ethnicisation of the Jews, which has occurred due to Zionism.
+Despite some differentiating studies, the perception among the general public, and often among academics as well, has been influenced by the ethnicisation of the Jews, which has occurred as a result of Zionism.
 References are made to "Germans and Jews", rather than "Jewish and non-Jewish Germans".
-A similar phenomenon applies in Eastern Europe, where the contrast between the full suppression of the Jews in public discourse (victims of the Shoah as "Soviet citizens") and the reinforcement of their identity by administrative measures (item 5 on the Soviet passport) is still rife.
+A similar phenomenon applies in eastern Europe, where the contrast between the full suppression of the Jews in public discourse (victims of the Shoah as "Soviet citizens") and the reinforcement of their identity by administrative measures (item 5 on the Soviet passport) is still rife.
 This results in terminological confusion.
-On the one hand, Trotsky, is defined or defamed as a Jew; on the other hand, it is said that he was not a "real" Jew, because he was a Bolshevik.
-The issue of assimilation (also an insult for assimilated Zionists) as a normal process of modernisation has hardly been touched upon.
+On the one hand, Trotsky is defined or defamed as a Jew; on the other hand, it is said that he was not a "real" Jew because he was a Bolshevik.
+The issue of assimilation (an insult, even for assimilated Zionists) as a normal process of modernisation has hardly been touched upon.
 This also goes for the Soviet Union in particular, where assimilation was especially effective.

-OSTEUROPA: In Prague, Cracow, or other places that were important centres of Jewish life before the Shoah, a reconnection with Jewish traditions can be observed.
+Osteuropa: In Prague, Cracow, or other places that were important centres of Jewish life before the Shoah, a reconnection with Jewish traditions can be observed.
 What is your assessment of this development?

 Bechtel: The situation is not the same in all cities.
 The manner and timing of this reconnection with the Jewish past differ widely.
-In Prague, the synagogues and Jewish museums are an integral part of any visit to the city.
-The process of putting history in a museum began during the Communist era and progressed very rapidly in a situation where Jews were almost completely absent.
-In Warsaw, the Jewish Museum still hasn't been built.
+In Prague, the synagogues and Jewish museums are an integral part of any city tour.
+The process of putting history in a museum began during the Communist era and progressed very rapidly in the almost completely absence of any Jews.
+In Warsaw, the Jewish Museum still has not been built.
 In general, there is relatively little in this respect.
 In the Kazimierz district in Cracow or on Oranienburger Strasse in Berlin, a substitute for Jewish life (Café Silberstein, Tacheles, Café Ariel) has been created for appearances, with much good will and bad conscience.
 There is something ghostly about this.
 In Ukraine, there is almost nothing.